“But I don’t want to get bulky.”

-The purpose of this article is not only to reduce fear for females that resistance training will make them bulky but to also create an argument that resistance training is one of the training modalities that should be HIGHLY leveraged to create a functional, lean and attractive aesthetic.
+The purpose of this article is not only to reduce fear for women that resistance training will make them bulky, but also to create an argument that resistance training is one of the training modalities that should be HIGHLY leveraged to create a functional, lean and attractive aesthetic.

 Would you rather spend money and pay off the balance each month, or use that money you would have spent to build equity in an asset, like a house?

 Most people would prefer the latter.
 The analogy is eating an overindulgent meal, then feeling like you have to burn off those calories the next time in the gym (credit card debt).
 Say a cardio pump class?

 Would you rather lift weights in the gym consistently, with each session potentially building your metabolic rate (building equity)?

 You likely will burn more calories in the cardio pump class compared with a weightlifting session.
 However, if you focus on building lean mass, it will make it easier to maintain your physique with less work over time.
 With each pound of muscle you add, you will burn an additional 50 calories per day (on average).

 Lifting Weights Is Toning Your Body, Not Making It Bulky

 If you want a more defined midsection or upper back, breaking down muscle tissue is the proper stimulus to provide that effect.
 The resistance needs to be heavy enough that it either puts a moderate to high strain on your nervous system (roughly loads of 68% or greater), or provides a muscular contraction taken to failure.